Skip to main content

 info

-Band conditions are derived from solar data and represent general predictions.
+Band conditions come from HamQSL's pre-calculated propagation data and represent general predictions.
 Real-world propagation can vary -- the best way to know is to get on the air and listen.

 When to Check